LDPKiT: Superimposing Remote Queries for Privacy-Preserving Distillation: Evaluation

-We construct different $\teacher$ for different tasks and datasets.
-To allocate data points for $\privdata$, instead of using the default training split, we train ResNet-152 ($\teacher$) on 35k, 48,257 and 89,996 data points for Fashion-MNIST, SVHN and PathMNIST, respectively.
-For Fashion-MNIST, the candidate pool of $\privdata$ has 25k data points with $\valdata$ comprising 10k.
-For SVHN, the candidate pool for $\privdata$ is 25k and $\valdata$ has 26,032 data points.
-For PathMNIST, the candidate pool for $\privdata$ has 10,004 data points and $\valdata$ has 7,180.
-To simulate a scenario aligned with our setting,, where users have limited private data requiring label information, we set $|\privdata| = 1,500$ for experiments in Sections~\ref{subsec:RQ1eval} and~\ref{subsec:trend_discuss}.
-Specifically, we construct $\privdata$ by randomly selecting 1,500 balanced data points from the candidate pool to mitigate potential uncertainties associated with class imbalances.
-The effect of varying sizes of $\inferdata$ and $\privdata$ is studied in Section~\ref{subsec:dataset_sensitivity}.
-All experiments are repeated over three random seeds on three random subset splits to determine the statistical significance of our findings.
-The results of the dependent two-sample t-test confirm that all improvements are statistically significant (\ie~$p<0.05$).
+To construct $\privdata$, we train each $\teacher$ on a subset of the original data rather than the default training split: 35k samples for Fashion-MNIST, 48,257 for SVHN, and 89,996 for PathMNIST.
+The remaining data is divided into a candidate pool for $\privdata$ and a holdout set, $\valdata$, used to evaluate $\student$'s generalizability.
+The candidate pools contain 25k, 25k, and 10,004 samples for Fashion-MNIST, SVHN, and PathMNIST, respectively, while $\valdata$ contains 10k, 26,032, and 7,180 samples.
+To model users with limited private data, we set $|\privdata|=1{,}500$ in Section~\ref{subsec:RQ1eval}, sampled uniformly across classes from the candidate pool.
+We study the effect of varying $|\inferdata|$ and $|\privdata|$ in Section~\ref{subsec:dataset_sensitivity}.
+All experiments are repeated over three random seeds and subset splits; dependent two-sample t-tests confirm that all reported improvements are statistically significant ($p<0.05$).

-We record SIDP accuracy based on the labels returned by ${\teacher}$ for $\protectdata$, whereas \sys{} accuracy is determined based on labels from $\student$ for $\privdata$ where $\student$ is trained on $\teacher$'s labels on $\inferdata$.
-To calibrate $\epsilon$ values per dataset, we ensure that the SIDP accuracy of $\teacher$ corresponds to $1.5-3X$ random guessing (\eg 15\% to 30\% accuracy for a 10-class dataset), allowing $\teacher$ to provide minimal but meaningful information for training $\student$.
-Specifically, we use $\epsilon$ values of 2.0, 1.5, and 1.25 for SVHN, 2.0 and 1.5 for Fashion-MNIST, and 10.0 and 7.0 for PathMNIST.
-Figure~\ref{fig:fmnist_noised_sample} shows a privacy-protected data point in Fashion-MNIST's $\candidata$ generated with \sysR{} and \sysS{}.
-Additional noisy samples are included in Appendix~\ref{app:masked_data}.
-Details of our hyperparameter choices are discussed and reported in Appendix~\ref{app:hyperparameters}.
+We report SIDP accuracy using $\teacher$'s labels on $\protectdata$, while \sys{} accuracy is measured on $\privdata$ using $\student$ trained with $\teacher$'s labels on $\inferdata$.
+Following industry practice~\cite{apple_white,Orr_2017}, we choose $\epsilon$ values so that SIDP achieves 1.5--3$\times$ random-guessing accuracy, giving $\teacher$ minimal but useful signal while maintaining robustness to reconstruction attacks (Section~\ref{subsec:privacy_analysis}).
+We use $\epsilon \in {2.0,1.5,1.25}$ for SVHN, ${2.0,1.5}$ for Fashion-MNIST, and ${10.0,7.0}$ for PathMNIST, consistently across SIDP, \sysR{}, and \sysS{}.
+Figure~\ref{fig:fmnist_noised_sample} shows Fashion-MNIST samples in $\inferdata$ generated by \sysR{} and \sysS{}.